rjmags1/algorithms-practice/leetcode/526_beautiful_arrangement.md

 ```

 ## Notes
 - Bitmask to represent numbers that have already been used in the given permutation. `i` represents the 1-index we are trying to occupy with an available number.
-Memoization/dp prevents resolving previously solved `(i, mask)` subproblems.
+Memoization/dp prevents re-solving previously solved `(i, mask)` subproblems.
 Note the actual runtime is actually much faster than its asympototic upper bound due to search pruning according to problem constraints.